-Mesalands Community College’s Dinosaur Museum and Natural Science Laboratory
+Mesalands Community College’s Dinosaur Museum and Natural Sciences Laboratory

 The Exhibit Hall

 The Exhibit Hall at the Mesaland’s Community College’s Dinosaur Museum houses a host of replicated and original fossils from tiny footprint casts to the 40′ long skeleton Torvosaurus, a rare carnivore relative of Tyrannosaurus rex which hails from the Jurassic period.

 The Museum’s focus is on the Mesozoic period, which is also known as ‘The Age of Dinosaurs.’
 The Mesozoic is comprised of the Triassic, Jurassic and Cretaceous periods.

 - 10,000 square feet of exhibit space